Gol Transportes Aéreos Flight 1907: Embraer aircraft and crew

-The ExcelAire flight crew consisted of Captain Joseph Lepore, 42, and First Officer Jan Paul Paladino, 34, both U.S. citizens.
+The ExcelAire flight crew consisted of Captain Joseph Lepore, 42, and First Officer Jan Paul Paladino, 34, both US citizens.
 Lepore had been a commercial pilot for more than 20 years and had logged 9,388 total flight hours, with 5.5 hours in the Legacy 600.
 Paladino had been a commercial pilot for a decade and had accumulated more than 6,400 flight hours, including 3.5 hours in the Legacy 600, as well as 317 hours flying as captain of the Embraer ERJ-145 and ERJ-135 jet aircraft for American Eagle Airlines.
 (Note: The ERJ-145 and ERJ-135 aircraft are regional jets of the same family as the Legacy.)
-Paladino had also served as first officer for American Airlines, flying the McDonnell Douglas MD-82, MD-83, and Boeing 737-800 between the U.S. and Canada.
+Paladino had also served as first officer for American Airlines, flying the McDonnell Douglas MD-82, MD-83, and Boeing 737-800 between the US and Canada.
 Both pilots were legally qualified to fly the Embraer Legacy as captain.

 Two of the five passengers were Embraer employees, two were ExcelAire executives, and the fifth passenger was The New York Times business travel columnist Joe Sharkey, who was writing a special report for Business Jet Traveler.